 Homeopathy – Nosodes, a homeopathic ‘remedy’ prepared from infectious organisms, are often recommended as a natural vaccine for infectious organisms such as distemper or staphylococcus bacteria.
-Many homeopathic remedies could be used to treat your dog or cat depending on the symptoms present, but may include Pulsitilla 30c, Arsenicum album 30c, or Mercurius corrsivus 30c.
+Many homeopathic remedies could be used to treat your dog or cat depending on the symptoms present and what’s causing them, but may include Pulsitilla 30c, Arsenicum album 30c, or Mercurius corrsivus 30c.

 Rest – Perhaps most importantly, provide a peaceful, calm environment for your cat or dog to rest in.
 Diarrhea zaps their energy and taxes their immune system, just like it does in humans.
 Additional stress may worsen their condition or leave them open to secondary infections.

 Caution: Wash your hands thoroughly each time you handle your pet while he is ill.
 Some of the issues associated with diarrhea are transmittable to humans.

 Shelley E. Haydel, Christine M. Remenih, Lynda B. Williams.
 Broad-spectrum in vitro antibacterial activities of clay minerals against antibiotic-susceptible and antibiotic resistant bacterial pathogens.
 Journal of Antimicrobial Chemotherapy (2008) 61, 353–361.
 December 2007.

 Kevin A. Hahn, DVM, PhD, ACVIM.
 Robert H. Carpenter, DVM, MS. Calcium Aluminosilicate (CAS) in the Treatment of Intractable Diarrhea in Dogs with Cancer.